nicolai256/audio_keyframe_deforum_DD_0.5/README.md

 ## Elevate Your Deforum Projects to Unprecedented Heights

 Achieve unparalleled precision in your Deforum projects with Audio Keyframes for Deforum (GUI).
-This powerful tool enables you to dissect audio files into multiple stems and construct highly intricate keyframes for your animations.
+This tool enables you to dissect audio files into multiple stems and construct highly intricate keyframes for your animations.

 Original project forked from [Audio Keyframe Deforum](https://github.com/nicolai256/audio_keyframe_deforum_DD_0.5).